alaTest Sites

 186 reviews

 alaTest has collected and analyzed 186 reviews of Barnes & Noble Nook Simple Touch with GlowLight.
 The average rating for this product is 3.9/5, compared to an average rating of 4.3/5 for other products in the same category for all reviews.
-Reviewers are impressed by the design and price.
-The screen and usability are also mentioned favorably, but there are some less positive views about the reliability.
+People really like the design and price.
+The screen and usability also get good feedback, whereas many are negative about the reliability.

 portability, usability, screen, price, design